commanderx16/x16-docs/Programmer's Reference Guide.md

 **TYPE: Command**
 **FORMAT: DOS &lt;string&gt;**

+**Action:** This command works with the command/status channel or the directory of a Commodore DOS device and has different functionality depending on the type of argument.

+* Without an argument, `DOS` prints the status string of the current device.
+* With a string argument of `"8"` or `"9"`, it switches the current device to the given number.
+* With an argument starting with `"$"`, it shows the directory of the device.
+* Any other argument will be sent as a DOS command.

+**EXAMPLES of DOS Statement:**

+      DOS"$" : REM SHOWS DIRECTORY
+      DOS"S:BAD_FILE" : REM DELETES "BAD_FILE"
+      DOS : PRINTS DOS STATUS, E.G. "01,FILES SCRATCHED,01,00"

 #### MON

 **TYPE: Command**
 **FORMAT: MON**

+**Action:** This command enters the machine language monitor.
+See the dedicated chapter for a  description.

+**EXAMPLE of MON Statement:**

+      MON

 #### VPEEK

 **TYPE: Integer Function**
 **FORMAT: VPEEK (&lt;bank&gt;, &lt;address&gt;)**

+**Action:** Return a byte from the video address space.
+The video address space has 20 bit addresses, which is exposed as 16 banks of 65536 addresses each.

+**EXAMPLE of VPEEK Statement:**

+      PRINT (PEEK(4,0) AND $E0) / 32 : REM PRINTS THE CURRENT MODE (0-7)

 #### VPOKE

 **TYPE: Command**
 **FORMAT: VPOKE &lt;bank&gt;, &lt;address&gt;, &lt;value&gt;**

+**Action:** Set a byte in the video address space.
+The video address space has 20 bit addresses, which is exposed as 16 banks of 65536 addresses each.

+**EXAMPLE of VPOKE Statement:**

+      POKE 0,1,1 * 16 + 2 : REM SETS THE COLORS OF THE CHARACTER
+      REM AT 0/0 TO RED ON WHITE

 ### Other New Features